-Review the manual's installation guidelines for each BMP you will deploy.
+Review the installation guidelines for each BMP you will deploy.
 For example, if silt fence is the chosen perimeter control, consult the manual for the correct trenching depth, stake spacing, and maintenance triggers.
-Contractor training can be conducted with help from the manual's illustrations and instructions.
+Contractor training can be conducted using the illustrations and instructions in this manual.